vasu31dev/playwright-ts-template/README.md

 5. [Assertion Utilities](docs/Utilities.md#assert-utilities): Helpers that simplify the process of making assertions about the state of the application, enhancing the readability and maintainability of your tests.
 6. [Optional Parameter Type Objects](docs/Utilities.md#optional-parameter-type-objects): Provides a set of options for utility modules.

-Please refer to the [Utilities section](docs/Utilities.md) for a comprehensive guide to the available utilities in this project, including detailed descriptions and examples of how to use them.
+Please refer to the [Utilities documentation](docs/Utilities.md) for a comprehensive guide to the available utilities in this project, including detailed descriptions and examples of how to import and use them.

 ## Executing Tests